8ta4/say/README.md

 Just press `⌘ + ;`.
 This will open the latest transcription file.
 If a new transcription is done, `say` will serve it up as soon as it's ready.
 But `say` won't bug you with any more transcriptions after that.

+> Can I close the window and have the app running in the background?
+(Planned)

+Yup, you can.
+Closing the window with the close button, `⌘ + W`, or even `⌘ + Q` won't stop `say`.
+It'll keep running in the background, capturing your voice.

+> Can I quit the background process?
+(Planned)

+Technically you can force quit the background process.
+But `say` is meant to be running 24/7 to capture your voice.
+It'll try to restart itself if you quit it.
+If you really want to stop using `say`, the best way is to uninstall it and reboot your computer.

 > What's the main source of latency?

 Usually, it's the Deepgram API that slows things down.